mozilla/experimenter-docs/docs/workflow/implementing/custom-audiences.md

 ### How to add a new custom audience

 Create a PR against [targeting/constants.py](https://github.com/mozilla/experimenter/blob/main/experimenter/experimenter/targeting/constants.py) that adds a new JEXL expression.
+There is a [recorded session showing 2 examples of adding custom targeting](https://mozilla.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=8527feae-303e-41b3-b9df-b0a800f3cd41) to demoonstrate where to start.

 Request review from a console core team member.
 It should be available in the Experimenter UI a few minutes after the PR has merged.